aeisele/aeisele.github.io/content/posts/hibernate-np1-dto/index.md

 of the deal, no OR mapper can do your homework for you.

 Luckily _JPA_ gives us a way of specifying exactly what result objects we expect from a query.
-One way to do that is to use _JPQL_ with its so called 'constructor expresssion' in the select part of the query.
+One way to do that is to use _JPQL_ with its so called 'constructor expression' in the select part of the query.

 ```jpaql